MCBANKSKE/filament-sms-notifier/README.md

 ## 🚀 Installation

-Install the package via Composer:
+You can install the package via Composer:

 ```bash
 composer require mcbankske/filament-sms-notifier